Voter ID measure clears House

 The bill would require voters to bring one of the following forms of identification to vote in person:

-or photo identification issued by the University of Wyoming, a Wyoming community college or a Wyoming public school.
+- Photo identification issued by the University of Wyoming, a Wyoming community college or a Wyoming public school

 Several of the bill’s sponsors admitted voter fraud does not happen often in Wyoming.
 In fact, it remains exceedingly rare.